 If a staff member has concerns about the mental health of a colleague, they should try and speak to them.
-If they remain concerned, they are able to talk in confidence to either the Mental Health Lead or their manager.
+If they remain concerned, they are able to talk in confidence to either the Mental Health Lead (Adult Mental Health First Aid Trained) or the headteacher.

-If someone has a concern about the mental health of a pupil, they should initially speak to their class teacher or the SENCO/Mental Health Lead.
+If someone has a concern about the mental health of a pupil, they should initially speak to their class or form teacher, the SENDCo or the Mental Health Lead.